t9md/atom-narrow/README.md

 # What's this?

-- Provide narrowing UI like unite/denite.vim or emacs-helm.
+- Provide narrowing UI like emacs-helm and unite/denite.vim.
 - But **not** aiming to become "can open anything from narrow-able UI" package.
 - Primal focus is on **code-navigation**.
 - Provider provide items, which you can narrow.
-- Narrow-UI is bound to active text-editor ans syched.
-So as you move cursor on active-editor, selected item on narrow-ui is synched.
+- Narrow-Ui is bound to active text-editor and synced.
+As you move cursor on active-editor, selected item on narrow-ui is synced.
-- This **auto sync current-item to active editor's cursor** gives you valuable context to keep focus on X.
+- This **auto sync current-item to active editor's cursor** gives you invaluable context to keep focus on X.
 - You no longer lost like "What am I doing?
 Where am I?" while finding/editing `identifier` which are scattered across multiple files.
 - Let narrow navigate next/previous item to aid your concentration.
 - Edit with confidence for no-overlook by direct-edit( edit on `ag search result` on narrow-editor then apply changes to real-file ).